jeremyhilado/seir-224-project-2/readme.md

 - This app must use an Angular front-end that leverages the backend API in the above requirement.
 - Work hard and have fun!

-###Contribution Guidelines
+### Contribution Guidelines
 - Each member of your group must have an individual commit history to your project's repositories.
 - Each project should include a readme.md that provides information as to the roles of each member of the group.
 Specifically, it should include the responsibilities of each member and their accomplishments.
 - Each member of your group is expected to present for an equal amount of time during [project presentations](https://github.com/ga-wdi-exercises/project3/blob/wdi14/presentations.md).
 - During 10-minute daily scrums with an assigned instructor, teams members must share progress.
 Scrum discussion topics may include goal-setting, time management, accomplishments and individual group contributions.
-This is **not** time for technical issues.
+This is **not** time to address technical issues.
 The instructor will check in with groups every day of project week.

 ### Pro Tips